 Despite its relatively poor bandwidth, the United Kingdom is emerging as a global leader in the e-commerce sector, with the greatest online expenditure per capita in the world.
 James Robinson of the Guardian explores the influence of internet buying on the British economy.
 According to recent assessments, the Internet is more significant to the UK economy than the transportation, construction, or utility industries.

 The proliferation of e-commerce websites has resulted in a rise in online advertising.
 After the United States, the United Kingdom presently has the largest internet advertising market.
 According to the most recent BCG surveys and statistics, British Internet enterprises today employ 250, 000 people.
 Small and medium-sized firms have produced many of these job possibilities.

-According to Paul Zwillenberg, a partner at BCG and one of the report's authors, there exists a general perception in the UK that one can buy goods and services cheaper online.
-The strength of the Internet economy in UK is due to the large amount of money that Britons are spending online.
-This year, approximately 31 million people, purchased products online.
+According to Paul Zwillenberg, a partner at BCG and one of the report's authors, there is a widespread belief in the UK that it is cheaper to acquire products and services online.
+The UK's Internet economy is strong because of the significant amount of money that Britons spend online.
+This year, roughly 31 million consumers made internet purchases.

 According to reports, the Internet's influence and relevance in the UK economy is poised to expand.
 The Internet is critical to the British economy, and the BCG reports that London and the South-East are the most popular places for Internet activity.

 Broadband penetration will play a significant role in the future expansion of online commerce and the economy.
 More than 19 million of the UK's 26 million homes now have Internet access, and the government has set a target of ensuring that everyone has access to the internet by 2015.